edipofederle/website/posts/s-expressions-as-lisp-forms.md

 tags: common lisp, lisp
 ---

 In order to perform any computation, we need to be enabled to evaluate the code.
 Once the reader translates the text into s-expressions, they are ready to be evaluated as Lisp code.

-**note:** some s-expressions are not evaluated as Lisp code.
+Some s-expressions are not evaluated as Lisp code.
 The reader contains a second level of syntax that determines which s-expressions will be evaluated as Lisp forms.

 The syntactic rules are: any atoms, any non-list or the empty list is a valid Lisp form, also any list that has a symbol its first element.
 You can think about the evaluator as a function that takes as an argument a syntactically and well-formated Lisp form and as a result, return a value.